Dongfeng Motor Corporation: Background and founding

-Mass production (1975-2000)
+Mass production (1975–2000)

 In 1975, the first EQ240 2.5-ton Dongfeng truck was produced, followed by the EQ140 5-ton model in 1978, which was also the first civilian truck by the company.
 At its peak the EQ140 held a domestic market share of 66%.
 In 1986, Dongfeng surpassed 100,000 vehicles produced annually.
 In 1987, a new 3-ton model was launched.

 Traditionally manufacturing commercial vehicles, by 2001 these made up about 73% of Dongfeng's production.
 By 2012, that figure had reversed, and 73% of manufactures were passenger cars.
 However, the percentage of consumer offerings was likely lower as passenger car counts may include microvans, tiny commercial vehicles that are popular in China.

 Between 1978 and 1985 alongside the market-based Chinese economic reforms instituted by Deng Xiaoping, Dongfeng was transformed from a manufacturer of two heavy-duty trucks with fragmented operations and ownership into a single, centrally managed enterprise.
 This process included placing all Dongfeng operations—from part manufacture to vehicle assembly—under the control of a single business entity and the merger of six truck production bases as well as a number of other companies previously controlled by provincial governments.
 Post-1985, further reforms took place that allowed Dongfeng greater autonomy; the company was removed from the direct administrative control of the central government.

 By the mid-1980s, its assets had tripled from those initially given to it by the state in 1981, and management was desirous of even greater production capacity.
 But in 1995, the company was experiencing financial difficulties as was the case with many Chinese automobile manufacturers at this time.
 The situation was still dire in 1998 precipitating a 1999 restructuring of the company.

 In 1992, the company changed its name to Dongfeng, or "East Wind" in Chinese.

 This state owned enterprise has come into conflict with authority at both the national and provincial levels.
-Alongside First Automobile Works it saw the successful dismantling of the Automobile Corporation, a central government entity presumably tasked with preventing non-competitive business practices through dictating output volumes and curtailing purchasing as well as exasperation at the right of the State to make managerial appointments.
+Alongside First Automotive Works it saw the successful dismantling of the Automobile Corporation, a central government entity presumably tasked with preventing non-competitive business practices through dictating output volumes and curtailing purchasing as well as exasperation at the right of the State to make managerial appointments.

 The Chinese partner in many Sino-foreign joint venture companies, Dongfeng initiated most of these cooperative efforts with foreign firms in the early 2000s.
 But its first was established in 1992 with French PSA Group.
 Known as Dongfeng Citroën Automobile Company (DCAC), it was the forerunner to the current Dongfeng Peugeot-Citroën Automobile Limited (DPCA).